Accelerated Single-Cell Data Analysis

 Core capabilities your team builds during the session.

-Process single-cell RNA-seq data from raw reads to biologically interpretable results.
+Process single-cell RNA-seq data from raw count matrices to biologically interpretable clusters and markers.

 Cell-Type Annotation

-Annotate cell types confidently to uncover meaningful biological insights.
+Annotate cell types with marker evidence to uncover meaningful biological insights.

 Course Outline

-Analysis configuration, parameter selection, and best practices for reproducible single-cell workflows.
-(20 min)
+Configure the analysis, choose parameters, and apply best practices for reproducible workflows.
+(25 min)

 Break and Q&A